FinalVossler/Root-Front-Host/README.md

 - Fix Heroku problem
 - Create configuration for with user registration
 - Create configuration for with Chat.
+- Add Translation of posts and pages support

 - Create the my team component (with social media links)
 - Build the website configuration backend and the configuration page